 The FX4 model of Fluval’s canister filters is classified as a good choice for up to 250-gallon fish tanks, but this is not your concern.

 What we’re looking at here is the GPH flow rate, which is 450, as advertised.
-This is likely enough to handle a 75-gallon water tank with aquatic turtles as a turtle habitat needs a solid canister filter in place.
+This is likely enough to handle a 75-gallon tank with aquatic turtles as a turtle habitat needs a solid canister filter in place.

 It also has multiple filter media trays, for you to stock with whatever pads you desire.
 This will suffice for even the messiest turtle and you won’t end up tearing your tank down, because of stagnant water issues.